 1. Follow a treatment plan

-If you want to keep your insurance costs down, it is essential to take care of your health.
+If you want to keep your insurance costs down, taking care of your health is essential.
 Control your medical condition as best you can by going to the right doctor or specialist and following their treatment plan.
 This management will help you stay healthy and have a better chance of keeping your insurance and improving your quality of life.

 2. Exercise regularly

 Exercise can help reduce the risk factors that make someone a risky insurance customer.
-However, it is important to speak with your doctor before starting any exercise program, especially if you have had a recent health event.
+However, speaking with your doctor before starting any exercise program is essential, especially if you have had a recent health event.
 Even if you can’t do strenuous exercises, simple activities like walking can provide significant benefits.

 3. Lose weight

 It can be hard to lose weight, but it is possible.
-You need to lose weight because it can affect your health.
+It would be best to lose weight because it can affect your health.
 You should find a way to lose a little bit of weight every week without feeling deprived.
 Over time, you will be able to achieve your goal weight.

 How to purchase life insurance if you have a pre-existing condition